Barnes Foundation Presents Major Exhibition Exploring Artistic Relationship Between Filmmaker Jean Renoir and Painter Pierre-Auguste Renoir

 PAINTINGS AND WORKS ON PAPER

-Five costumes designed by Jean Renoir for his films, which often echo color and form notable in the paintings of his father.
+Four costumes designed for Jean Renoir’s films, which often echo color and form notable in the paintings of his father.

-Seven movie posters from Jean Renoir’s films, drawn from the collection of Martin Scorsese.
+Six movie posters from Jean Renoir’s films, four of which are drawn from the collection of Martin Scorsese.

 BOOKS AND EPHEMERA